 Capital.
-The State Police requests \$3.7 million from Rhode Island Capital Plan funds for its capital projects or \$1.2 million more than enacted.
-This includes \$0.3 million more for improvements to the State Police Training Facility and Barracks, \$0.1 million more for repairs and renovations at 50 Service Avenue in Warwick, \$0.2 million more for improvements to the State Police Headquarters, \$0.2 million more for the new State Police Headquarters and \$0.3 million more for the Information Technology and Microwave Ring upgrade.
-Detailed descriptions of all projects appear in the Capital Budget Section of this publication.
+The State Police requested \$3.7 million from Rhode Island Capital Plan funds for its capital projects or \$1.2 million more than enacted.
+This includes \$0.3 million more for improvements to the State Police Training Facility and Barracks, \$0.1 million more for repairs and renovations at 50 Service Avenue in Warwick, \$0.4 million more for improvements to the State Police Headquarters and \$0.3 million more for the Information Technology and Microwave Ring upgrade.
+The Governor recommended \$3.0 million which is \$0.7 million less than requested based on revised project schedules.
+Detailed descriptions of all of the revisions appear in the Capital Budget Section of this publication.
+The Assembly provided \$1.1 million from Rhode Island Capital Plan funds which is \$1.8 million less than recommended based on revised project schedules